-To support the Council in its role, the chief executive officer is appointed to manage employees and the day-to-day operational activities of Council.
-Council employees provide advice with policy development and decision making, and ensure specific services and projects are carried out in accordance with the Council Plan, which supports the achievement of the Council Vision.
+To support the Council in its role, the Chief Executive Officer is appointed to manage employees and the day-to-day operational activities of Council.
+Council employees provide advice on policy development and decision making, and ensure specific services and projects are carried out in accordance with the Council Plan, which supports the achievement of the Council Vision.
 The Chief Executive Officer, Noelene Duff, reports directly to the Council and is supported by the Executive Management Team:

-Peter Smith - General Manager Corporate Services

-Jeff Green - General Manager City Development

-Terry Wilkinson - General Manager Human Services

-Phil Warner - General Manager Infrastructure
+Peter Smith - General Manager Corporate Services Jeff Green - General Manager City Development Terry Wilkinson - General Manager Human Services Phil Warner - General Manager Infrastructure

-COUNCIL'S INTEGRATED PLANNING AND REPORTING FRAMEWORK
+Council's integrated planning and reporting framework